trbngr/commanded_messaging/README.md

 ### Commands

-The Command macro creates an Ecto `embedded_schema` so you can take advantage of the well know `Ecto.Changeset` API.
+The `Commanded.Command` macro creates an Ecto `embedded_schema` so you can take advantage of the well known `Ecto.Changeset` API.

 #### Default